St Ives September Festival: What to See & Do

 Headline Shows & Live Music

 These are ticketed events, so booking ahead is strongly recommended.
-Venues like the newly renovated St Ives Theatre will be buzzing.
+Find out more on the September Festival What’s on Daily Page.

 Open Studios & Art Exhibitions